audreyle/Wall-E/_posts/2018-05-06-Selling-Your-Market-Research-to-a-Retail-eCommerce-Company.md

----
-title: "Selling Your Market Research to A Retail/e-Commerce Company"
-layout: post
----

 Working for a startup, and having to juggle multiple commitments, I've had to become adept at selling my research methodology to the company's leadership on numerous occasions.